cheriangeorge/java-course/Week2.md

   - The signature of main()
   - **String[] args** Input parameter is an array of strings; command line arguments
   - **void** No output, so return type.
 Implicit return type of main is int

+###
+* Strings are fixed immutable **objects** - Any function to modify a string returns a new string. **name1.concat(name2)** creates a new string.
+Strings are not an array of characters.
+* For a variable if you use final it cannot be reassigned.
+* String - length method
+* Character must be single quoted
+*